lililayer/CuriousSquid/README.md

 python3 StartingTentacle -s <siren> -o <output/file/for/companies.txt> -p <output/file/for/personalities.txt>
 ```

-You can modify the way CuriousSquid use StartingTentacle options in its `main` function (by default, it stores output files in `/Ouputs/`).
+You can modify the way CuriousSquid use StartingTentacle options in its `main` function.